Samir Kassir: Journalism

 Kassir's journalistic career began when he was a seventeen-year-old secondary school student at the Lycée Français de Beyrouth with unsigned contributions to the Lebanese Communist Party newspaper Al Nidā.
 The same year, he began contributing to the French-language daily L'Orient-Le Jour that took a strong stance against Syria and Hezbollah.
 From 1981 to 2000, he contributed to the French international political review Le Monde Diplomatique.
 In 1982 and 1983 he edited the newsletter Le Liban en Lutte (Struggling Lebanon), which was dedicated to the Lebanese resistance against the Israeli occupation.
 From 1984 to 1985 he edited the weekly Al-Yawm as-Sābi, and from 1986 to 2004 he was a member of the editorial board of the Revue des Etudes Palestiniennes, the French-language journal of the Institute for Palestine Studies.
 From 1988 to 1989 he contributed to the London-based pan-Arab daily Al-Hayat.

 In 1995 he founded a new monthly political and cultural review, L'Orient L'Express, which he edited until it ceased publication in 1998, from lack of interest and pressure from the advertising industry.
 From that year on he was a professor at the "Institut des sciences politiques de l'Université Saint-Joseph" in Beirut.
 It was also in 1998 that Kassir became an editorial writer for the daily Al-Nahar newspaper.
 He became widely known for his popular weekly column in which he wrote strong articles against the pro-Syrian government.
 He also made frequent appearances on several television stations as a political analyst on news programmes.

 Assassination and funeral

 Kassir was assassinated using a car bomb in Beirut on 2 June 2005, just a few days after the general elections.
-The investigation into his assassination directs to Unit 121 Of Hezbollah as part of its policiy to eliminate political and journalist threat of those who appose to them and the Syrian government influence in Lebanon.
+The investigation into his assassination directs to Unit 121 Of Hezbollah as part of its policy to eliminate political and journalist threat of those who oppose them and the Syrian government's influence in Lebanon.

 On 4 June, a funeral ceremony was performed for him in Beirut with the attendance of hundreds.